gpetty002/Sound-and-Color/README.md

 4. If you had a few more hours to work on this project, what would you spend them doing (for example: refactoring certain functions, adding additional features, etc).
 Be specific. (recommended 100 - 300 words)
 [If I had a few more hours to work on this project, I would spend them changing the tune of the buttons and maybe add a different game mode.
-Similar to one of Nintendo's DS game, Brain Age, I would add a similar mini game where users are  ]
+Similar to one of Nintendo's DS game, Brain Age, I would add a similar mini game where users are given the name of a color, but they're supposed to match what color of font the word is in, rather than what the word spells out.
+For example, the word Blue comes out on the screen, but it is written in yellow font.
+The correct answer would be the yellow button.]